paulinchin/MGCHDF5/README.md

 Fortran subroutines and MATLAB scripts to work with HDF5 MAGIC3D output.
 This README file is for parallel compressed version from MAGIC3Db1.10.4 version.

 <b>Current versions</b>:
-1. MAGIC3Db1.10.4 - parallel output/restart routines with compression working with HDF5 development branch for MAGIC3D2018b version which is compatible with CLAWPACK 5.5.0<br>
+1. MAGIC3Dc1.10.4 - parallel output/restart routines with compression working with HDF5 development branch for MAGIC3D2018b version which is compatible with CLAWPACK 5.5.0<br>
-1. MAGIC3D1.10.4 - parallel output/restart routines with compression working with HDF5 development branch<br>
+1. MAGIC3Db1.10.4 - parallel output/restart routines with compression working with HDF5 development branch for MAGIC3D2018b version which is compatible with CLAWPACK 5.5.0 (depreciated)<br>
-2. MAGIC3D1.8.12 - parallel output/restart routines without compression working with HDF5 versions 1.8.x-1.9.x (depreciated)<p></p>
+1. MAGIC3D1.10.4 - parallel output/restart routines with compression working with HDF5 development branch which is compatible with CLAWPACK < 5.5.0 (depreciated)<br>

 <b>Important note</b>:<br>
 Even though MAGIC3D2018b version uses new indexing (m,i,j,k), the output routines still saves data as (i,j,k,m) in order to be compatible with Matlab routines.